Chrysogonus Waddell OCSO Papers

 Language of Materials

 The papers of Father Chrysogonus Waddell OCSO, scholar of Cistercian chant and liturgy.
 Microfilms, microfiches, images of manuscripts, transcriptions of manuscripts, correspondence, draft descriptions of some of the Dom Edmond Obrecht Gethsemani Abbey Collection manuscripts.

 WMU Special Collections.
 Non-circulating.
 Contact department for access.

 Gethsemani Abbey, Trappist, Kentucky.

-Method of Acquisition On permanent loan from Gethsemani Abbey, Trappist, Kentucky, via the Center for Cistercian and Monastic Studies (formerly Institute of Cistercian Studies) at Western Michigan University.
+On permanent loan from Gethsemani Abbey, Trappist, Kentucky, via the Center for Cistercian and Monastic Studies (formerly Institute of Cistercian Studies) at Western Michigan University.

 - Chrysogonus Waddell OCSO Papers finding aid